What Works—and What Doesn’t When Marketing a Home Care or Home Health Care Agency

 Roughly 5%-10% of the people that have liked your page will ever see your posts, unless you’re paying for the reach.

-Social media marketing for a home care business needs to focus on a paid strategy, if any.
+Social media marketing that aims to generate leads for a home care business needs to focus on a paid strategy, if any.

 We do not handle any traditional advertising for clients, but we do have partnerships with agencies that do.
 We also do know what it’s effective for and where it falls short.